Russia attacks Ukraine. Putin warns against military response.

 World stock markets plunged and oil prices surged by nearly $8 per barrel.
 Market benchmarks tumbled in Europe and Asia and U.S. stocks pointed toward a sharply lower open.
 Brent crude oil jumped to over $100 per barrel Thursday on unease about possible disruption of Russian supplies.
 The ruble sank.

-Anticipating international condemnation and countermeasures, Putin issued a stark warning to other countries not to meddle.
+Anticipating international condemnation and countermeasures, Mr. Putin issued a stark warning to other countries not to meddle.

 In a reminder of Russia’s nuclear power, Mr. Putin warned that “no one should have any doubts that a direct attack on our country will lead to the destruction and horrible consequences for any potential aggressor.”

-Among Putin’s pledges was to “denazify” Ukraine.
+Among Mr. Putin’s pledges was to “denazify” Ukraine.
 World War II looms large in Russia, after the Soviet Union suffered more deaths than any country while fighting Adolf Hitler’s forces.
-Kremlin propaganda sometimes paints Ukrainian nationalists as neo-Nazis seeking revenge — a charge historians call disinformation.
+Kremlin propaganda sometimes paints Ukrainian nationalists as neo-Nazis seeking revenge – a charge historians call disinformation.
 Ukraine is now led by a Jewish president who lost relatives in the Holocaust.

 Mr. Putin’s announcement came just hours after the Ukrainian president rejected Moscow’s claims that his country poses a threat to Russia and made a passionate, last-minute plea for peace.